stas/thesis/chapters/2_architecture.md

-Beside the architectural considerations, approaching the problem from a position where specifications and services implementation is placed in the front row, and user experience is considered a secondary aspect, didn't sound to lead to great results.
+Beside the architectural considerations, approaching the problem from a position where specifications and services implementation is placed in the front row, and user experience is considered a secondary aspect, would not lead to great results.
 This factor influenced the architectural decision of building the client interface in the first place.
 Iterating over it until a great user experience is achieved in fact, became the starting point of the implementation stage.
 As for the back-end implementation stage, it would have